Miyagi Island Bridge Jump

 I first jumped off this Miyagi – Ikei Island bridge a few years ago.
 Because I’m a man.
 I had seen this bridge as a potential jump a number of times before I actually stood atop it.
 The first time I jumped was at low tide.
 I used my friend’s shoulder to steady me, stood on top of the bridge railing and jumped.
 It was an absolute rush!
 The free fall was incredible!
 I forgot what the feeling was like!
 I had enough time in the air to genuinely reevaluate my life’s choices leading up to that moment!
 And even when I concluded I couldn’t have in good conscience made any other choices, I still had time to wonder why I haven’t reached the water yet.
 Then, I began to wonder how bad this was going to hurt… But fortunately, it didn’t hurt at all.
 I proceeded to jump a few more times.
 Because I am a man!

 The photos you see in the article are indeed of a woman.
 We’ll call her Katelin.
 Katelin, her coworkers, my wife, and dogs convinced me to take them out for a fun beach/Greek food day on Miyagi Island.
 After the beach, on our way to the Little Greek Kitchen, we drove across this bridge, and I began shaming the men into jumping (peer pressure is much more effective when women are present).
 By the time lunch was over, the only man committed to conquering his fears was a woman.

-The water beneath the bridge at low tide is plenty deep.
-I am not an aquanautical engineer, so I can’t be exactly sure how deep.
+The water under the bridge at low tide is plenty deep.
+I am not an aqua nautical engineer, so I can’t be exactly sure how deep.
 You can always jump and find out… if you’ve got the guts – which I’m guessing you don’t.
 The bridge is pretty high.